|

 way down to her toes.
 "What am I looking for?"

-"He is an elf.
-I am a woman," said Wilawen, barely
+"He is an elf; I am a woman," she said, barely containing

-containing her exasperation, "who has been sitting on the
+her exasperation.
+"A woman who has been sitting on the shelf

-"Why would where you normally sit affect whether you like
+"Why would where you normally sit affect whether or not

 "Are all elves idiots?" cried Wilawen, throwing up